-Get low rates from our community lenders that prioritize people over profits.
+Get low rates on private student loans from our community lenders that prioritize people over profits.
 Our lenders may even consider your academic credentials, which can get you a better rate!

 Get a 1% interest rate reduction once you’ve entered the full repayment period and repaid 10% of the loan principal.

-The interest paid on your private student loan may be tax deductible.1
+The interest paid on your private student loans may be tax deductible.1

 Our private student loan lenders offer cosigner release to creditworthy borrowers who have made consecutive, full on-time principal + interest payments.2

-Our community lenders don’t charge borrowers any origination fees for their private student loan.
+Our community lenders don’t charge borrowers any origination fees for their private student loans.

 When you sign up for automatic payments, our community lenders could drop your interest by 0.25%.3